 The accreted value as of July 1, 2009 was \$62,521,597.
 Excludes revenue and mortgage revenue bonds and non-bonded party financing lease obligations.
-(2)
+Also excludes tax (2) allocation bonds sold in August and December 2009.

 Source: Office of the Controller, City and County of San Francisco.